 Time After Time (2017) was tv series remake with Freddie Stroma as Wells and Josh Bowman in the Jack the Ripper role, although this was poorly received and lasted only twelve episodes.

 Nicholas Meyer subsequently went onto develop a modestly successful career as a director.
 His next, best and most successful film was Star Trek II: The Wrath of Khan (1982), regarded by most Trek fans as the best of the film series.
 Meyer then went onto the controversial tv movie The Day After (1983) about nuclear war.
 His other genre entries include script input on The Voyage Home: Star Trek IV (1986), the little seen Merchant-Ivory production The Deceivers (1988) about Indian Thuggee cults, before returning to helm the last of the classic Trek films Star Trek VI: The Undiscovered Country (1991).
 He has also made a couple of comedies, the literary pastiche Volunteers (1985) and the spy spoof Company Business (1991), which did no business.
-From the late 1990s, Meyer moved away from directing to writing scripts such as Sommersby (1995), The Prince of Egypt (1998) and The Human Stain (2003), as well as producing the epic tv mini-series The Odyssey (1997) and the Arnold Schwarzenegger action vehicle Collateral Damage (2002).
+From the late 1990s, Meyer moved away from directing to writing scripts such as Sommersby (1995), The Prince of Egypt (1998) and The Human Stain (2003), as well as producing the epic tv mini-series The Odyssey (1997), the Arnold Schwarzenegger action vehicle Collateral Damage (2002) and the tv series Star Trek: Discovery (20 ).
 Meyer has also returned to writing books with a further Sherlock Holmes pastiche The Canary Trainer (1993) where Holmes encounters The Phantom of the Opera.